Facets and facet subgraphs of symmetric edge polytopes: Acknowledgements

 \section{Acknowledgements}

-This project is motivated by a series questions posed by Tien-Yien Li in his 2013 lecture on solving polynomial systems.
+This project is motivated by a series of questions posed by Tien-Yien Li in his 2013 lecture on solving polynomial systems.
 It is also an extension of a discussion the authors had with Alessio D'Alì, Emanuele Delucchi, and Mateusz Michałek.
+We would like to thank the anonymous referees and Thomas Zaslavsky for their many helpful comments which improved the content and exposition within this work.